 Operation of ships and aircraft in international traffic

-If you are a foreign citizen and you work on board a Finnish ship sailing in international waters or in an aircraft (i.e. you are a seafarer, a pilot or stewardess etc.), the country that taxes your income is determined by provisions of tax treaties.
+If you are a foreign citizen and you work on board a Finnish ship sailing in international waters or in an aircraft (as a seafarer, as a pilot or stewardess etc.), the country that taxes your income is determined by the provisions of tax treaties.
 Treaties include special Articles on the agreed tax procedures affecting these lines of work.
-They normally give the taxing rights to the employer company's country of residence (or the country of location of its management).
+They normally provide that the employer company's country of residence (or the country of location of its management) gets the taxing rights.